rsquaredata/evolve/doc/draft.md

 | `mosh_pit`     | - | - | - |
 | `hands_raised` | - | - | - |
 | All Classes    | - | - | - |

+As expected, the COCO-pretrained baseline struggles to generalize to EVOLVE-specific semantic concepts (e.g., `mosh_pit`, `hands_raised`) and to detect rigid objects under extreme illumination loss.
+Fine-tuning on the EVOLVE dataset significantly improves detection performance, confirming the importance of domain adaptation in volatile, low-visibility environments.

 ## 5.2.
 Qualitative Analysis: Success Cases